On supraconvergence phenomenon for second order centered finite differences on non-uniform grids: Introduction

 In \cite[pp. 585--586]{Roe2005} one can read: \begin{quote} \textit{I am convinced that it should be possible to develop a general theory of the relation between the grid, the governing equations and the specific solution being computed, but only very hazy ideas how to bring such a theory about.} \end{quote} Our study is a little attempt towards this research direction.
+An earlier attempt was undertaken in \cite{Ferreira1993}.
 Namely, in the present manuscript we consider a singularly perturbed linear second order elliptic ODE as a model equation which exhibits the boundary layer phenomenon.
-In accordance with I.~M.~\textsc{Gelfand} principle, we took the simplest non-trivial example to illustrate our point.
-The goal is to propose a numerical method for such problems, which is able to solve approximatively this problem with an accuracy independent of the value of the perturbation parameter \cite{Roos1994}.
+In accordance with the I.~M.~\textsc{Gelfand} principle, we took the simplest non-trivial example to illustrate our point.
+The goal is to propose a numerical method for such problems, which is able to solve approximately this problem with an accuracy independent of the value of the perturbation parameter \cite{Roos1994}.
 In the beginning we explain why the classical central finite differences on a \emph{uniform mesh} is not working in practice, even if this method is fully justified from the theoretical point of view with well-known stability and convergence properties \cite{Samarskii2001}.
 Then, we propose a non-uniform equidistributed grid and we show that the same central difference scheme converges with the fourth order rate on this family of successively refined grids.
 So, just by changing the distribution of nodes in a smart way one can gain two extra orders of the accuracy!
 The logarithmically-distributed grids were proposed by \textsc{Bakhvalov} \cite{Bakhvalov1969}.
 However, they were shown to converge inevitably with the same second order rate (see \cite{Samarskii2001} for the proof).
+Later supraconvergence phenomena have been studied theoretically for some elliptic boundary value problems on non-uniform grids \cite{Ferreira2006, Emmrich2006, Huang2011a}.